GEO marketing: the natural evolution of SEO

 Informational websites: from traffic to citations

 Businesses that traditionally lived on informational content are seeing drastic changes.
-Research shows that websites with guides or tutorials are experiencing a decline in organic traffic of 15% to as much as 64%.
+Ahrefs measured a 34.5% drop in the click-through rate of the number-one position once Google shows an AI Overview (analysis of 300,000 informational keywords, 2025).
 The edtech company Chegg even saw its business model collapse when AI summaries drastically reduced their traffic.

 This shift has direct consequences for e-commerce SEO.
 Businesses must adapt their strategy to remain visible in AI-generated answers.